 What is the difference between vitamin D3 and vitamin D2?

 The type of vitamin D added to fortified foods varies.
 Vitamin D3 (cholecalciferol) is found in animal products or made from the ultraviolet irradiation of lanolin.
 Vitamin D2 is more common in vegetarian food sources and manufactured through the ultraviolet irradiation of yeast.
 Foods fortified with vitamin D3 include cow’s milk, some yogurts, vitamin D fortified orange juice, some breakfast cereals and some breakfast bars.
 Vitamin D3 and Vitamin D2 can also be obtained from multivitamins, in combination with some calcium supplements, or alone as separate vitamin D supplements.

 The nutrition fact labels of supplements can be useful to find out the type of vitamin D added.
 Individuals who follow vegan diets (strict vegetarian diets that exclude all animal products and by-products) will prefer the vegetarian source of vitamin D, vitamin D2.
-The most recent evaluation of scientific studies indicates that vitamin D2 and vitamin D3 are both used well by most healthy people.

 It is sensible to avoid sources of vitamin D that are high in retinol.

 Vitamin D and vitamin A are both fat-soluble vitamins that may be present in some of the same foods or supplements.
 Cod liver oil, for example, contains high amounts of both vitamin D and a type of vitamin A called retinol